 There will be no returns or refunds.
 Snow College reserves the right to reject any bid or remove items from the sale at any time until title has transferred upon payment and removal from Snow College property.
 If an acceptable bid is not received, the Campus Services department may determine the method of disposal of the item, provided it is in the best interest of the college.

-Departments will be able to get credit for their sales for items over $20.
+Departments will be able to get credit for their sales for items over $20, less 10% administrative fee.
 When requesting item(s) to be sold please include the budget number to be credited when completing the Surplus of Snow College Property Form.
 Anything less than $20 will be credited to a surplus holding account.

 On-site sales must be approved first, then advertised in the newspaper for at least ten days prior to the sale.
 Surplus items offered during the on-site sales will be priced in advance and offered on a first-come basis.
 The Campus Services department may determine the method of disposal of items not sold during the on-site surplus sale, provided it is in the best interest of the College.